fbef0102/Game-Private_Plugin/L4D_插件/Survivor_人類/antisaferoomdooropen/readme.md

 * <details><summary>How does it work?</summary>

 	* Lock start saferoom door until all connecting players are loaded or until time pass
-    * Teleport survivor back to safe area when door locks
+    * Teleport survivor back to safe area if does not have start saferoom door
     * Saferoom door drops after door open
 </details>